-Do the following, or some of the following, to regain fitness of your gross body:
+Do the following, or some of the following, to regain the fitness of your gross body:

 - Tire your body out a little.
 Go work out in the gym or play some sport.

 - Eat vegetarian foods that are alkaline in nature.
 Avoid acidic foods.
-Increase intake of whole meals.
+Increase your intake of whole foods.
 Avoid starchy foods and spices.